Sknoyon/telegram-web-app/RAILWAY_DEPLOYMENT.md

 BASE_URL=https://your-app-name.up.railway.app
 ```

-**Note:** `DATABASE_URL` is automatically provided by Railway PostgreSQL service.
+**Note:** DATABASE_URL is not required since this project uses a local SQLite database file.

-## Step 4: Database Migration
+## Step 4: Database Setup
-After deployment, run the database migration:

-1. Go to Railway project → your service
-2. Open "Deployments" tab
-3. Click on latest deployment
-4. Open "View Logs"
-5. The migration should run automatically on first startup
+The SQLite database will be automatically created when the application starts.
+No manual migration is required - the database schema will be initialized automatically.

 ## Step 5: Set Up Telegram Webhook
 After successful deployment: